RKKY to Kondo crossover in Helical Edge of a Topological Insulator: The model

 In numerical simulations, furthermore, adhering to standard NRG conventions, we choose the unit of energy $D:=1$.
 By also setting the unit of distance $a:=1$, this fixes the velocity to $v=1/\pi$.
 We also set $\hbar = k_B=1$.

 The last expression in \Eq{eq:H0:k} provides a more compact notation using the spinor $\hat{\bf c}_{k} \equiv (\hat{c}_{k\uparrow}; \hat{c}_{k\downarrow})$, where the semicolon denotes a column vector.
 This explicitly shows that the SU(2) spin symmetry is broken in the helical setting.
 It reduces to the abelian U(1) symmetry with preserved component of the total spin $S_z^\mathrm{tot}$ [this is in contrast to a {\it chiral} system where both spins move in the same direction \cite{Giamarchi,Lotem22}, which thus preserves SU(2) spin symmetry].
-In the helical case, we thus only explore the combination of abelian symmetries U(1)$_\mathrm{charge} \otimes$ U(1)$_\mathrm{spin}$.
+In the helical case, we thus only explore the combination of abelian symmetries U(1)$_\mathrm{charge} \otimes$ U(1)$_\mathrm{spin}$ [see \Sec{sec:symmetries} for further comments on symmetries].

 The Hamiltonian (\ref{eq:H0:k}) can be written in real-space in the standard continuous form

 where $\hat{\Psi} \equiv ( \hat{\Psi}_R; \hat{\Psi}_L )$ is the spinor constructed from the slow helical fields of the right and left moving electrons $ \hat{\Psi}_{R,L} $.
 For the free electrons in the helical edge mode, i.e., the bath to which the spin impurities are coupled, spins up and down and, respectively, chirality (the direction of propagation) of the right/left movers can be denoted in more general fashion by the index